Fudan-iGEM/2024-wiki/src/contribution.md

 We have decided to compete for three special awards: [New Composite Part](https://parts.igem.org/Part:BBa_K5115067), [Mesurement](/fudan/measurement/), [Inclusivity](/fudan/inclusivity/).

 - We created a powerful new composite part [BBa_K5115067](https://parts.igem.org/Part:BBa_K5115067) which promotes [hydrogen-catalyzed nickel reduction](/fudan/description/#_3-nickel-microparticle-module) within *E. coli*.
 The effectiveness of this system has been thoroughly documented on [the Registry page](https://parts.igem.org/Part:BBa_K5115067).
 This offers a promising tool for using *E. coli* to reduce various metal ions and turing them into microparticles.
+This part is driven by T7 promoter from [BBa_K4765027](http://parts.igem.org/Part:BBa_K4765027), and terminated by T7 and rrnB T1 dual-terminator on the plasmid backbone.
-- Using the Spot Assay, we measured the plasmid burden on growth, allowing us to assess the metabolic impact and refine our plasmid designs for optimal [nickel particle](/fudan/description/#_3-nickel-microparticle-module) production while minimizing growth burden.
+- Using the Spot Assay, we [measured](/fudan/measurement/) the plasmid burden on growth, allowing us to assess the metabolic impact and refine our plasmid designs for optimal [nickel particle](/fudan/description/#_3-nickel-microparticle-module) production while minimizing growth burden.
 - The "STEAMed" project fosters inclusivity by promoting a two-way dialogue with individuals with Autism Spectrum Disorder (ASD).
 Our personalized, picture book-based lessons are tailored for different ASD subgroups, enhancing learning through hands-on activities and artistic expression, while continually improving based on genuine feedback and community engagement.